 When you're there: Take a city tour of Windhoek on your way in from the airport.
 The remainder of the day can be spent relaxing at your own leisure.
 Let your guide make a recommendation and reservation for you for dinner.
 There are plenty of options for dining, from local cuisines to more fancy joints.

 Day 2 & 3: Sossusvlei ( 2 nights )

 From Windhoek head south to the Namib Desert and its Great Sand Sea.
 Arrive in time for a sundowner at your suitably poised lodge or atop the nearby Elim Dune.
 The drive takes about five to six hours, depending on the route you travel.

 On the way: The drive reveals the transition from Kalahari thornveld to the true desert of the Namib.
-Take in the scenic views at the pass you traverse.
-Camera at the ready.
-The perfect panoramic shot.
-Enjoy a picnic lunch along the road.
+Take in the scenic views and enjoy a picnic lunch along the road.
 There are plenty of spots to stop that will take your breath away.

 When you're there: Enter Sossusvlei at sunrise and remember to take plenty of film or memory, sun cream, a hat, walking shoes and water.
 Explore the world's highest dunes and Dead Vlei with its dry pan and petrified trees that are hundreds of years old; climb the dunes and look out over a sea of sand.
 Endless and vast.
 Go on a nature walk with your guide to explore the fauna and flora that survive in this arid desert.